-Today’s Airfare of the Day goes to Alitalia and their business class restricted round trip fares between Cairo and Tokyo.
+Today’s Airfare of the Day goes to Xiamen and their business class excursion round trip fares between Hong Kong and Vancouver.

 Marriott released an update on Friday regarding the Starwood Guest Reservation Database hack that had been going on for years and which was discovered last year.

 Marriott has now determined that leaked data contained five million unencrypted passport numbers and twenty or so millions that were encrypted.